JShollaj/AWS-Machine-Learning/Practical Data Science on AWS.md

     - Use Sagemaker Training Input to configure data input flow, for the training.

-    - Use CloudWatch to define RegEx expressions
+    - Use CloudWatch to define RegEx expressions to capture the evaluation metrics.

   - Evaluation Metrics (Validation Loss VS Validation Accuracy)

   - Configure hyper-parameters.

-    - Number of Epochs, learning rate.
+    - Number of Epochs, learning rate etc.

   </br>